EBAImproving equine well-being

 by creating a supportive learning community for those interested in behaviour.

 The Equine Behaviour Affiliation (EBA) is a body of like-minded qualified equine psychology specialists who share a vision:

 To improve equine welfare by creating a supportive learning community for those interested in behaviour.

-We welcome all within the equestrian world: horse owners, professionals or fellow equine behaviourists.
+We welcome all within the equestrian world: horse owners, equine behaviourists or other equine professionals.